realtlos/FileBin/README.md

 # FileBin Deployment Guide

-This guide will help you deploy your FileBin anonymous file sharing service from GitHub to various hosting platforms.
+This guide will help you deploy your "FileBin" anonymous file sharing service from GitHub to various hosting platforms.
 Anonymous, Fast, Secure, & Free File Sharing service.

 ## Prerequisites